Burcu Köksal: Political career

 Köksal was renominated for the first place list position for Afyonkarahisar for the 2023 elections, and was re-elected.
 She was then named a CHP deputy leader for the 28th Turkish Parliament.

 Köksal was selected as the CHP Mayoral candidate for Afyonkarahisar for the 2024 local elections.
 During the campaign, she attracted controversy for saying the doors of Afyonkarahar would be open to everyone except members of the Peoples' Equality and Democracy Party.
 Istanbul Mayor Ekrem İmamoğlu called on her to resign her candidacy or join a different party.
 As a result of her remarks, the CHP sent a non-discrimination pledge to all their mayoral candidates and required them to sign it.

 Köksal was elected Mayor of Afyonkarahisar with 50.73% of the vote and became the first female mayor of the city.
 She was sworn in on 3 April 2024 and her resignation from Parliament took effect on the same day.

+Köksal resigned from the CHP in May 2026 and shortly thereafter joined the AK Party.
+This came shortly after rumours she was planning to defect due to disagreements with CHP leadership.